View of the Statue of Liberty by Free-Photos from Pixabay

 Worse conditions

-Just a few examples: China’s aggression and the U.S. trade deficit with China, Democrats making a mockery of our democracy, Biden Administration makes it easy for millions of immigrants to enter the U.S., and an enormous national debt that climbs higher by the second:
+Just a few examples: China’s aggression and the U.S. trade deficit with China, Democrats making a mockery of our democracy, the Biden Administration having made it easy for millions of immigrants to illegally enter the U.S., and an enormous national debt that climbs higher by the second.
+It’s more than $37 trillion and climbing (see the U.S. Debt Clock).

-At the very least, they threaten to financially imprison our children and grandchildren for decades.
-This also means they threaten this nation’s future.
+At the very least, the debt threatens to financially imprison our children and grandchildren for decades.
+This also means the debt threatens this nation’s future.

 Much is prompted by dysfunctional public policies by the “ruling class” – that’s how one of my late valued friends and associates once described many public servants at the local, state and federal levels.
 I agree.